King's Medal for Champion Shots of the New Zealand Naval Forces: Description

 The medal was struck in silver and is a disk, 36 mm in diameter, with a raised rim on each side and suspended from a straight silver bar.

 Obverse

-The obverse bears the effigy of Queen Elizabeth II and is circumscribed "ELIZABETH II DEI GRATIA REGINA F. D.", reading around from the top.
+During the reign of Elizabeth II, the obverse bore the effigy of the Queen, and was circumscribed ELIZABETH II DEI GRATIA REGINA F. D., reading around from the top.
 The effigy was designed by sculptor Cecil Thomas OBE and was used on a number of medals.

 Reverse

 The reverse shows a representation of a naked and cloaked Neptune, grasping thunderbolts in both hands and with his right arm drawn back in the act of hurling the missiles.
 Behind him is the prow of a Roman trireme drawn by three sea horses.
 Above the horses a trident is depicted on the table of the medal.
 The inscription is "AMAT VICTORIA CVRAM" (Victory delights in care), as required by King Edward VII.
 The design dates back to 1904, when the Deputy Master of the Royal Mint invited students of the Modelling School of the Royal College of Art in South Kensington to submit designs for the reverse of the Naval Good Shooting Medal.
 The winning design was submitted by Miss Margaret Winser, while the original die was engraved by George de Saulles.